His lodgings in the Tower had been made more commodious, and he’d been let out upon the roof to take the air.

 Then came word that Puss Fur-None would be permit to visit him at times convenient.

 I had no wish to go with her.
 I knew she hoped to leave me there as his companion.
 And is not one who must bide with a prisoner no more than a prisoner herself?

-I heard Puss Fur-None speak of the Tower again while I was instructing my kits in the art of poesie.
+I’d told my kits of the Tower long before, when I was instructing them in the art of poesie.
 I was learning them a sonnet composed by my uncle Gib.

 Not one of his deep-brained sonnets.
 (I can scarce fathom them.)
-This was one writ on the discontentments caused by finding a door shut fast against you after you’ve wrought mischief.
+This was on the discontentments caused by finding a door shut fast against you after you’ve wrought mischief.

 When in disgrace with Fortune and all eyes,